-Although it wasn't originally meant for people with fatty liver disease, this style of eating combines the kinds of foods that help reduce fat in your liver: healthy fats, antioxidants, and complex carbohydrates.
+Give the Mediterranean diet a try.
+Although it wasn't created for people with fatty liver disease, this style of eating combines the kinds of foods that help reduce fat in your liver: healthy fats, antioxidants, and complex carbohydrates.

-Things you're likely to see on the table that you should reach for include:
+Things you’ll see on the table that you should reach for include:

 - Olive oil

 Your cells use glucose, a kind of sugar, for energy.
 The hormone insulin helps get the glucose from digested food into your cells.

 People with fatty liver disease often have a condition called insulin resistance.
 That means your body makes insulin but can’t use it well.
 Glucose builds up in your blood, and your liver turns it into fat.

 Certain fats in your diet can help your body use insulin better.
 That means your cells can take in glucose and your liver doesn't need to make and store fat.